Cross-Domain Few-Shot Segmentation via Ordinary Differential Equations over Time Intervals

-Fig. \ref{FIG_ABS-DDAFS}(c–d) shows the visualization results of the feature distributions for the novel categories in the target-domain dataset DeepGlobe.
-To visualize the feature distribution of each novel category, we adopt a similar approach to that in Fig. \ref{FIG_ABS-DDAFS}(a–b).
+Figs. \ref{FIG_ABS-DDAFS} (c–d) display the visualization results of the feature distributions for the novel categories in the target-domain dataset DeepGlobe.
+To visualize the feature distribution of each novel category, we adopt a similar approach to that in Figs. \ref{FIG_ABS-DDAFS} (a–b).
 The difference is that we compute a mean vector for the features of each novel category in every image, and these mean vectors collectively form the feature distribution of each novel category in the dataset.
-Since the statistics are computed separately for different categories, the feature distributions of each category tend to be closer to a Gaussian distribution according to the central limit theorem, even in the raw feature space.

-In Fig. \ref{FIG_ABS-DDAFS}(c), which depicts the raw feature space, the feature distributions of the novel categories largely overlap.
-Although the overlap between the feature distributions of {\it water} and {\it barren land} is relatively limited, both categories still exhibit complete overlap with the distributions of other categories.
-In contrast, Fig. \ref{FIG_ABS-DDAFS}(d) presents the feature space after transformation by TTIs, where the feature distributions of the novel categories are clearly separated.
+In Fig. \ref{FIG_ABS-DDAFS} (c), which depicts the raw feature space, the feature distributions of the novel categories largely overlap.
+Although the overlap among the feature distributions of {\it water}, {\it barren land} and {\it forestland} is relatively limited, all of these categories still exhibit complete overlap with the distributions of other categories.
+In contrast, Fig. \ref{FIG_ABS-DDAFS} (d) presents the feature space after transformation by TTIs, where the feature distributions of the novel categories are separated.
 While a small amount of confusion remains in the boundary regions of the distributions, the category-aware discriminability of the features is significantly improved compared with the raw feature space.